 This critical piece of insurance can make or break your situation should something terrible happen to your residence.
 Going without it can cost you dearly; sadly, purchasing it is amazingly inexpensive.
 (You can get a renters insurance policy for as little as $12 per month).

 What is Renters Insurance?

-Renters insurance is insurance coverage that will replace the contents in the rental unit you are in.
-Your landlord has his or her own coverage to protect the structure of the home, but that insurance doesn’t protect everything you own.
+Renters insurance is an insurance policy that will replace the contents in your rental unit.
+Your landlord has his or her own coverage to protect the home’s structure, but that insurance doesn’t protect everything you own.

 Why is Renters Insurance So Important for Military Members?

 Renter’s insurance is important for every renter, but the point is more dramatic when you consider most members of the military rent rather than own their residences.

 Going without renters insurance is financially foolish because of how inexpensive the coverage is monthly compared to what level of coverage you receive.

 Imagine if your home burned down and you come home only with the clothes on your back.